Barge Accident Attorney

 - Falling overboard

 Your claim will depend on a few factors, such as the extent of your injuries, where you were injured, and whether or not you're able to return to work eventually.
 Whatever the circumstances of your injury, it's important that you speak with a Houston barge accident lawyer as soon as possible.
 We offer free consultations to explain your legal and financial options, so consider calling today.

-The lawyers at Arnold & Itkin LLP have spent our careers helping people get their lives back.
+Our lawyers have spent our careers helping people get their lives back.
 We've won hundreds of results of $1 million or more, dozens of results of $10 million or more, and countless other results to do one thing: give injured or grieving people a second chance.
 When you've been injured through no fault of your own, the person who is at fault should pay for it.
 It's simple, straightforward justice.

 In the end, companies will do the right thing only if we make them.
 If you're wondering what you're going to do next, how you'll afford your medical care, how you'll pay for basic needs without being able to work, we have answers.
 More than that, we have a solution that could help you get everything you need to provide for your family and move forward.
 Call us for a free consultation to learn more.

 Call (888) 493-1629 or contact us online to learn your legal and financial options.